thesignalforge/router/README.md

 # Signalforge Routing

-Finally, a PHP router that doesn't suck at scale.

-I got tired of watching Laravel's router choke on large route tables.
-The problem?
-It's regex all the way down.
-Every request iterates through your entire route collection, compiling and matching patterns until something sticks.
-With 500+ routes, you start feeling it.
-With 5000+, it's painful.

-So I wrote this.
-It's a native PHP extension that uses a radix trie instead of regex iteration.
-Match time is O(k) where k is the path length - completely independent of how many routes you have.
+A native PHP extension for HTTP routing using a radix trie.

 ## What's Different

 - **Trie-based matching** - routes are stored in a compressed prefix tree, not an array
 - **No regex during traversal** - constraints are only checked at terminal nodes
 - **Separate trees per HTTP method** - GET requests never touch POST routes
-- **Written in C** - because PHP userland has limits
+- **Written in C** - native PHP extension, not userland code

-The API mirrors Laravel's router, so you can mostly drop it in without rewriting everything.

 ## Requirements